Grades4 to 6

 This site includes advertising.

 In the ClassroomThis video provides the perfect opportunity to engage students in research to prove something they have always believed - that the earth is round.
 Challenge students to prove that it is true through their own research (instead of just accepting what they have always been told).
 Begin eliciting prior knowledge from students by asking them to share their own observations of the earth.
 Use FlipGrid, reviewed here to post a question for students to share a video discussion of their observations of the earth and their proof that it is round or flat.
 Enhance learning through differentiation of activities for student research.
 Offer students different options for recording their findings.
 Options include creating infographics using Canva Infographic Maker, reviewed here, sharing annotated images made with ThingLink, reviewed here, or with a concept map created with MindMup, reviewed here.
-Extend student learning even further by connecting your students with experts in your community or through online options like Skype in the Classroom, reviewed here to discuss their findings and pose any remaining questions.
+Extend student learning even further by connecting your students with experts in your community or through online options like those suggested in scistuchat, reviewed here to discuss their findings and pose any remaining questions.

 GradesK to 5